mertsenn1/KardeslerMinibus/readme2.txt

 Şebnem Türkoğlu - Drawing a polyline between two chosen location by using Google Directions API.

-Arda Atahan İbiş - Implementing the routes in map activity by using Google Directions API.
+Arda Atahan İbiş - Implementing the map activity for both the driver and the passenger.
+Encrypting and storing the routes in a csv file using Google Directions API.
+Writing a method to decrypt the encrypted routes and show them on the map as a polyline with relevant styling.
+Implementing anonymous login for the passengers.

 Used Softwares/Libraries
 Firebase Database 19.3.0